WebReflection/coincident/README.md

 const {
   // the counter-part of the main worker.proxy reference proxy,
-  // a boolean indicating if sabayon is being used polyfill,
+  // a boolean indicating if shared array buffer is supported native,
-  // a boolean indicating if it's possible to do synchronous operations sync,
   // a utility to transfer values directly via `postMessage`
   // (...args: Transferable[]) => Transferable[]
   transfer,
+  // a way to transfer a value directly as it is
+  direct: value => value,
+  // a namespace to batch multiple operations into a single roundtrip
+  ffi: {
+    assign, query, gather, evaluate,
+  }
 } = await coincident({
-  // a utility to parse text, default: JSON.parse
-  parse: JSON.parse,
-  // a utility to stringify values, default: JSON.stringify
-  stringify: JSON.stringify,
   // an optional utility to transform values (FFI / Proxy related)
   transform: value => value,
-  // an optional interrupt reference that is used via `Atomic.wait(sb)`
-  interrupt: { handler() {}, timeout: 42 },
 });

 // exposed to the main thread